Guide to Expedited Proceedings

 The Hearing

-The hearing provides a Respondent with the opportunity to contest the Notice by providing evidence and arguments supporting his or her defenses to the statements in the Notice.
+The hearing provides Respondents with the opportunity to contest the Notice by providing evidence and arguments supporting their defenses to the statements in the Notice.

 Hearings in expedited proceedings may be held by telephone conference, unless the Hearing Officer orders otherwise.
 See Rule 9559(d)(5).
 The Hearing Officer may offer the parties, as an alternative, to proceed with the hearing by videoconference.
 The hearing is transcribed by a court reporter who generates a transcript of the hearing.
 A Respondent may purchase the transcript of the hearing from the court reporter.